andrew-weisman/candle_wrappers/docs_for_candle_team.md

 * **Run CANDLE as a central installation**.
 E.g., instead of cloning the Supervisor and Benchmarks repos as usual and then running a Supervisor workflow directly in the `Supervisor/workflows/<WORKFLOW>/test` directory, you would go to any arbitrary directory on the filesystem, create or edit a single text file ("input file"), and call CANDLE with the input file as an argument.
 This is similar to how other large HPC-enabled software packages are run, e.g., software for calculating electronic structure
 * **Edit only a single text input file** to modify *everything* you would need to set in order to run a job, e.g., workflow type, hyperparameter space, number of workers, walltime, "default model" settings, etc.
 * **Minimally modify a bare model script**, e.g., no need to add `initialize_parameters()` and `run()` functions (whose content occassionally changes) to a new model that you'd like to run using CANDLE.
-The wrapper scripts still work for canonically CANDLE-compliant model scripts such as the already-written main `.py` files used to run benchmarks
+The wrapper scripts still work for canonically CANDLE-compliant model scripts such as the already-written main `.py` files used to run benchmarks.
+Additional benefits of only minimally modifying a bare model script:
-  * An additional benefit to using the minimal modification procedure is that the output of the model using each hyperparameter set is put in its own file, `subprocess_out_and_err.txt`
+  * The output of the model using each hyperparameter set is put in its own file, `subprocess_out_and_err.txt`
+  * Custom environments can be automatically defined for running the model script using e.g. the keywords `supp_modules`, `python_bin_path`, `exec_python_module`, `supp_pythonpath`, described further in the [section on input file keywords](#`&control`-section) below for keywords noted to apply for "minimal CANDLE-compliance only"
 * **Run model scripts written in other languages** such as `R` and `bash` (tested on Biowulf but not yet tested on Summit); minimal additions to the wrapper scripts are needed for adding additional language support
 * **Perform a consistent workflow for testing and production jobs**, i.e.:
-  1. *Testing:* Using `candle submit-job <INPUT-FILE>` with the input file keyword setting of `run_workflow=0` on an interactive node for testing modifications to a model script
+  1. *Testing:* Using `candle submit-job <INPUT-FILE>` with the input file keyword setting of `run_workflow=0` on an interactive node (e.g., `bsub -W 1:00 -nnodes 1 -P med106 -q debug -Is /bin/bash`) for testing modifications to a model script
   1. *Production:* Using `candle submit-job <INPUT-FILE>` this time with the default keyword setting of `run_workflow=1` on a login node for submitting a CANDLE job as usual
   * As long as the wrapper scripts are set up properly and your model script runs successfully using `run_workflow=0`, you can be pretty confident that submitting the job using `run_workflow=1` will pick up and run without dying